A Korean skincare routine can include 5 steps, or 12, or 15. All depends on your skin’s needs and what you want to

 6. Sheet mask

-Korea is known for their sheet masks available in lots of different variations, scents and ingredients targeting every skin type and skin concern.
-Sheet masks are used about 1-3 times / week for 10-20 minutes.
-This step also include facial oils like argan or jojoba oil.
+Korea is known for their sheet masks available in huge quantities of different variations, scents and ingredients targeting every skin type and skin concern.
+Sheet masks are used about 2-3 times / week for about 10-20 minutes.
+This step also includes facial oils like argan or jojoba oil.
 Step 6 also includes the emulsion, a lighter type of moisturizer used in the night routine.

 7. Eye Cream

-Eye Creams in Korea works just the same as in Europe.
+Korean eye creams works just the same as in Europe.
 Eye creams are specifically formulated for the delicate and sensitive skin in the eye area.
 An eye cream is used daily.

 8. Day cream, night cream and lotions

 Continue with a moisturizer suitable for your skin type.
 It could be any hydrating face cream, day cream or night cream depending on the time of the day.
-This step also includes lotion which is a lighter type of moisturizer and can be used during the day.
+This step also includes the lotion which is a lighter type of moisturizer and can be used alone during the day.

 9. Sleep pack / sleeping mask

-A sleep mask, or sleep pack is typical in Korea, and used ones or more every week to “lock in” all creams and serums during the night.
-A sleep mask absorbs in to the skin as a protective layer.
-Wash off in the morning during the morning routine.
+A sleeping mask, or a sleep pack is typical in Korea, and used ones or more every week to maximize and “lock in” all creams and serums applied for the night.
+A sleeping mask is absorbed into the skin as a protective layer.
+Wash your face as usual in the morning.

 10. Sunscreen SPF

 In Korea, sunscreen or SPF is a must during daytime, even if itÂ´s a cloudy day or you are staying inside.
 SPF protects the skin from harmful sun rays causing premature aging.
 SPF is therefore always always included in a Korean skin care routine.
 Apply in the morning as the last step in your morning routine.

 If you are unsure of the order in which to apply skin care products, a good rule is to always apply thinnest to thickest.
 Find out more about the best korean products in this article: award winners and bestellers.